thousandeyes/thousandeyes-sdk-java/thousandeyes-sdk-java-dashboards/docs/DashboardsApi.md

 Create dashboard

 Creates a new dashboard in your account group.
-To create a dashboard,  you must have one of the following permissions: * &#x60;Edit dashboard templates for all users in account group&#x60; permission (Account Admin).  * &#x60;Edit own dashboard templates&#x60; premission (Regular User).
+To create a dashboard,  you must have one of the following permissions: * &#x60;Edit dashboard templates for all users in account group&#x60; permission (Account Admin).  * &#x60;Edit own dashboard templates&#x60; permission (Regular User).

 ### Example